dedobbin/data-driven-nonsense/README.md

 Conclusions:
 - Smart pointers are nice and i should get better at using them
-- I don't have the context and time to hobby out a library/game with this kind of design
+- I don't have the context and time to hobby out a library/game with this kind of design ([the spiritual succesor](https://github.com/dedobbin/golf_game))
 - Because of the approach i took, components shadow properties.
 This is bad

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;